 This most-expensive $649 USD / £569 GBP 512GB model’s screen uses a premium anti-glare etched glass, which could make it a better choice for outdoor play.
 It also comes with a slightly more boujie carrying case, but comes in the same retail packaging (complete with Portal Easter eggs).

 Steam Deck specs

-	It uses a 7-inch IPS touchscreen with a 1280×800 resolution and a maximum refresh rate of 60Hz.
-While colours won’t pop as much as the panel on the upcoming Switch OLED, it’s still good news for great viewing angles.
-400 nits of brightness should be great for outdoor gaming, as the Switch Lite boasts 380 nits.
+It uses a 7-inch IPS touchscreen with a 1280×800 resolution, with a maximum refresh rate of 60Hz.
+While colours won’t pop as much as the panel on the Switch OLED, the Deck should still boast great viewing angles.
+A peak brightness of 400 nits should be great for outdoor gaming, as the Switch Lite performs well with at just 380 nits.

 Steam Deck performance

 Game benchmarks conducted by Linus Tech Tips show that the Steam Deck is more than capable of running the best PC games, provided you temper your expectations accordingly.
 The Deck can run demanding titles like Control with an average of 60 fps, on the Low preset.
 Other titles, like Devil May Cry 5, can run at upwards of 80 fps at the Medium preset too.